kuzanatoliy/questions/SOFT/INTERVIEW.md

   Communication with an interviewer is important.
 Firstly, because it allows the candidate to solve the problem more effective.
 Moreover, solo development is not common.
 - **In a real programming language**
   It would be better to use a real programming language.
 It would be better to choose the programming language that a candidate knows better.
+- **Quite productive**
+  It is important to provide productive solution.
+However, it shouldn't be the best solution.

 </details>